-Don, the green-eyed twelve-year-old hunk in our class, immediately raised his hand and took center stage.
+Don, the dark-eyed thirteen-year-old hunk in our class, immediately raised his hand and took center stage.

 “My hero is my father,” he stated proudly.

-Suddenly, my eyes began to burn and I forcefully held back the tears.
-It was if Don was talking about my own father.
-Shame and guilt ran through my veins like ice water.
-I’d failed to recognize all that my own father had done for me.
+Suddenly, my eyes began to burn, and I forcefully held back the tears.
+It was as if he was talking about my dad.
+Shame and guilt ran through my veins like ice water as I realized I’d failed to recognize all that my father had done for me.

-The epiphany that transpired that day stayed with me for the next 45 years.
-Like a fly on the wall, I’ve since studied his every move, soaking in the wonder of the man I call my father.
+The epiphany that transpired that day stayed with me for the next 46 years, and, like a fly on the wall, I’d study his every move and every word, soaking in the memories and wonder of the man I call Dad.

-I had giggled as he stumbled with his only daughter on the dance floor of our Father Daughter dance.
-More like Fred Flintstone than Fred Astaire, he endured the excruciating torture with his two left feet because he knew how much it meant to me to be at a Father Daughter dance with him.
+How I once giggled as he stumbled with his only daughter on the dance floor of our Father-Daughter dances.
+More like Fred Flintstone than Fred Astaire, he endured the excruciating torture with his two left feet because he knew how much it meant to me to be at these events.

-With limited funds, he educated his four children and set them on the path to become productive members of society.
-The Golden Rule was the standard by which we were taught to live our lives.
+With limited funds, he educated his four children and set them on the path to becoming productive members of society.
+The Golden Rule was the standard by which we were taught to live.

-I’ve admired his unwavering faith even in his darkest moments of despair.
-When a stroke stripped him of his left side twenty-seven years ago, he accepted it with bravery and grace.
-With his tenacity and determination, he went on to reclaim his mobility.
-A feat originally deemed by his doctors as an “Impossible Dream.”
+Later, as a grown woman, I admired his unwavering faith, even in his darkest moments of despair.
+And when a stroke stripped him of his left side at sixty-eight, he accepted it with bravery and grace.
+With his tenacity and determination, he went on to reclaim his mobility, a feat originally deemed by his doctors as an “Impossible Dream.”

-Webster defines a hero as “one with exceptional courage, dignity and strength.”
+Webster defines a hero as “one with exceptional courage, dignity, and strength.”
 At ninety-five, my beloved father is trapped in a body that has completely abandoned him.
-He spends his days confined to a wheelchair, eyesight dim, hearing faint, and yet is still happy to be alive.
-He keeps his mind alert, sharp, and can still talk sports or politics with the best of them, plus he manages his financial affairs to the last dime – something I have yet to conquer.
+He spends his days confined to a wheelchair, eyesight dim, hearing faint, and, yet, is still happy to be alive.
+He keeps his mind alert and sharp and can still talk sports or politics with the best of them, plus he manages his financial affairs to the last dime – something I’ve yet to conquer.

-While I may drool over gorgeous actors dressed like superheroes in the movies, a real man, a stud among studs, would have to be my dad.
-I’ll never be as honest, decent, or honorable as him, but just having him in my life has given me the courage to try.
+While I may have once drooled over gorgeous actors dressed like superheroes in the movies, a real man, a stud among studs, would have to be my dad.
+Of course, I’ll never be as honest, decent, or honorable as him, but just having him in my life has given me the courage to try.